ti-cortex-m4/demo-java-completablefuture/doc/article.md

 8. to get the value of the tax (a long-running call, depends on tasks 7)
 9. to calculate the price of both product in the USD after tax (depends on tasks 7, 8)

 Notice that some tasks are long-running (for example, they make remote calls), so it’s worth executing them asynchronously.
-Also, some tasks here depend on other tasks (they must be executed sequentially) but some are mutually independent (they can be executed parallelly).
+Also, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed parallelly).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based, and asynchronous `CompletableFuture`-based.